codurance/site/_posts/2018-08-09-the-functional-style-part-1.md

 > Eliminating side effects, i.e., changes in state that do not depend on the function inputs, can make it much easier to understand and predict the behavior of a program, which is one of the key motivations for the development of functional programming.

 Functional programming, therefore, is programming so as to avoid these side effects wherever possible.
 But understanding it this way intellectually was insufficient for me to see the real strength of programming in the functional style.
 In the end it was learning Clojure, which also taught me how to make good use of the Java streams API, that showed me the benefits of functional programming.
-I now find I view programming problems differently, and the functional style permits me to express my intent much more directly in my code.
+I find that I now view programming problems differently, and the functional style permits me to express my intent much more directly in my code.

 ## Side effects and imperative languages.